Magnolia: The Fastest Enterprise CMS

 Magnolia’s decoupled architecture makes it simple for IT operations to integrate the software with automation tools that reduce deployment times.
 Light Development makes deployments even more straightforward.

-When using Light Development, everything (configuration, templates, apps etc.) is simple text files in a directory.
+When using Magnolia's low-code approach, everything (configuration, templates, apps etc.) is simple text files in a directory.
 Pushing this directory to the production instance using a version control tool like Git is all it takes for changes to go live.
 Magnolia detects the changes and deploys them automatically.
 Straightforward deployments make Magnolia great for continuous delivery and allow companies to push innovative features fast.